Skip to main content ↓

 5. Use schema markup to help AI agents understand content

 Structured data helps both traditional search engines and AI agents understand your content, not just crawl it.
-Add FAQ and How-To schema to highlight key information.
+Add some FAQs and How-To schema to highlight key information.

 Future-proof your content strategy in the new age of AI